-13. STUDENT DRIVERS
+14. STUDENT DRIVERS - All students who drive motor vehicles to school must secure a parking permit from the office.

-All students who drive motor vehicles to school must secure a parking permit from the office.
 The cost of a permit is twenty dollars (\$20) per year.
 Each student will be assigned a numbered parking space to be used during the school day, by that student only.
 Students who receive their license during the year must secure a parking permit from the office at that time.
-Students are not to drive, ride or sit in vehicles during lunchtime, or at any other time during the school day, this includes vehicles parked off campus.
+Students are not to drive, ride or sit in vehicles during lunchtime, or at any other time during the school day, this includes Auto and Band/Choir classes, and vehicles parked off campus.
 Motor vehicles should not be moved during the school day without the authorization of school officials.
 Failure to abide by the aforementioned rules may result in disciplinary action, which may include loss of driving privileges for part or all of the school year and/or in-school restriction or out-of-school suspension.